myfyrefly/PRITY/README.md

 # User Story

-AS a person who is enthusiastic about dreams,
+AS a person who enjoys trying new makeup products,
-I WANT to be able to share my dreams
+I WANT to browse and “test” makeup colors virtually
-SO THAT I can express my mind’s designs without judgement
+SO THAT I can discover new products & make more informed purchases.

 # Libraries/Technologies Used